 A concentration in renewable energy technology focuses on training and preparing students to stay current with the renewable energy industry.
 The renewable energy technology concentration is a technical discipline centered on renewable energies such as solar, wind, water, and geothermal.
 The concentration also emphasizes the political and economic influences on the renewable energy business.
 The renewable energy technology outcomes are geared toward providing students with a foundational knowledge of renewable energy in a wide variety of subject areas and preparing students for positions in the renewable energy industry including an understanding of economics and politics associated with renewable energy.
-Upon successful completion of the Excelsior University Bachelor of Professional Studies with a Renewable Energy Technology concentration, the student will be able to:
+Upon successful completion of the Renewable Energy Technology concentration, students will be able to:

-- Identify and discuss renewable energy technologies being used commercially and residentially. - 2.
+- 1. Identify and discuss renewable energy technologies being used commercially and residentially. - 2.
 Perform an analysis of political and economic influences on the renewable energy business.

-- ▶ NUC 260 Power Plant Components
+- ► NUC 260 Power Plant Components

 - ▶ TECH 233 Electrical Power Distribution

-- ▶ TECH 250 Renewable Energy Overview I
+- ► TECH 250 Renewable Energy Overview I

 - ► TECH 251 Renewable Energy Overview II

 - ► TECH 260 Energy Industry Fundamentals